 For the purposes of this plan, “planning” and “administration” are defined as follows:

 “Planning” refers to staff positions and their related activities that research, design, prepare for and execute the fiscal, human resources and management-level direction-setting and supervision of the VSHSL as a whole.
 Planning staff positions and activities have responsibilities across multiple VSHSL programs.
-“Planning” does not include staff positions and their related activities that conduct performance measurement and evaluation of the VSHSL and its programs, that manage community partnerships and communications about the VSHSL, or that provide or implement VSHSL-funded capital and regional health and human services.
+“Planning” does not include staff positions and their related activities that conduct performance measurement and evaluation of the VSHSL and its programs, that manage community partnerships and communications about the VSHSL, or that provide or implement VSHSL-funded capital facilities and regional health and human services.

 “Administration” as it used in this plan means staff positions and their related activities that oversee, direct or enable the operation of multiple VSHSL strategies, programs, or the VSHSL as a whole.
 Examples of “administration” include staff and activities that provide support for the VSHSL's resident oversight board or boards, staff and related activities that provide fiscal planning and accounting services for the levy, perform management-level supervision of VSHSL staff across multiple VSHSL programs, manage and execute procurement processes, manage overall levy performance or performance among multiple levy programs, or provide other division or department-level oversight services.
-“Administration” does not include staff positions and their related activities that conduct performance measurement and evaluation of the VSHSL and its programs, that manage community partnerships and communications about the VSHSL, or that provide or implement VSHSL-funded capital and regional health and human services.
+“Administration” does not include staff positions and their related activities that conduct performance measurement and evaluation of the VSHSL and its programs, that manage community partnerships and communications about the VSHSL, or that provide or implement VSHSL-funded capital facilities and regional health and human services.

-Annual allocation tables contained within this implementation plan limit costs for planning and administration (categorized jointly as “administration”) to five percent of proceeds for each third of the VSHSL.
+Annual allocation tables contained within this plan limit costs for planning and administration (categorized jointly as “administration”) to five percent of proceeds for each third of the VSHSL.

 IP Requirement 3: include a definition of “housing stability.”